Subscribe & Save 25% on Supplements! Subscribe & Save 25% on Supplements! SHOP NOW

 “When you think about back training, the secondary or tertiary mover in any sort of row, pulldown, or pullup is going to be the biceps,” says John Rusin, P.T., D.P.T., C.S.C.S., owner of DrJohnRusin.com.
 So, for the sake of efficiency, “it makes sense to hit the biceps a little more directly in conjunction with their corresponding compound lifts,” (i.e. back movements that involve more than one joint; as opposed to biceps exercises where only the elbow flexes).

-Generally, back and bicep workouts begin with rowing or pulldown exercises to hit the bigger back muscles when you’re fresh.
+Generally, back and biceps workouts begin with rowing or pulldown exercises to hit the bigger back muscles when you’re fresh.
 Starting the workout with biceps curls would fatigue your arms to the point where they may not be able to assist you like they should on your back movements, so the logical approach is to save bicep exercises until after you’ve trained your back.

 One of the most popular and time-honored workout splits in all of muscledom is the push-pull split, where you train muscles that push one day and those that pull the next.
 For instance, you could do chest, shoulders, triceps, quads, and calves on Monday, and then work back, biceps, glutes, hamstrings, and rear deltoids on Tuesday.
 This kind of schedule makes it easy to keep all your training in balance, and ensures that you don’t neglect any muscle groups.